ovidiubularda/cordova-imagePicker/README.md

     options = {
         // max images to be selected, defaults to 0 (infinity)
     	maximumImagesCount: int,
+    	// set with of the new returned image - will keep the aspect ratio
+    	width: int
     };

 ### Note for Android Use